jaylimix/bot/README.md

     while true ; do ruby bot.rb ; done ;
 9 .
 Open another terminal and run
     while true ; do ruby adjust.rb ; done ;

+**About**

+bot.rb opens new positions and creates 1 stop loss and 10 take profits.

+adjust.rb move the stop loss to entry price when first take profit is hit.

+coin_quantity_cap lets you define the pairs you want to trade, their quantity, and price decimals.
+Must provide correct decimals, otherwise API rejects order.

+long_positions and short_positions folder ensures that pairs that lost money in the same hour do not get trigger again within the same hour.